jgallagher59701/skunk/README.md

-# Skunk is the start of new OPeNDAP server/service
+# A New OPeNDAP Service
 This server/service is designed to use data access and processing components of the existing Hyrax 1.x server, but without the overhead of a more general orchestration framework or an internal IPC layer